Gokulapriya15/Phase-2-NM-Project-/README.md

 pip install pandas numpy tensorflow matplotlib seaborn scikit-learn nltk beautifulsoup4 requests

-Ensure you have:
+---

-Python 3.7+
+4. DATASET FILES

-Dataset files: Fake.csv and True.csv inside the data/ or root project folder
+Fake.csv and True.csv inside the data/ or root project folder

 ---

-4. How It Works
+5. How It Works

-Data Preprocessing
+Data Preprocessing:

-Converts text to lowercase
+•Converts text to lowercase

-Removes special characters and numbers
+•Removes special characters and numbers

-Applies lemmatization and stopword removal
+•Applies lemmatization and stopword removal

-Tokenizes and pads sequences for model input
+•Tokenizes and pads sequences for model input

-Model Architecture
+Model Architecture:

-Embedding Layer
+•Embedding Layer

-LSTM Layer
+•LSTM Layer

-Dropout Layer
+•Dropout Layer

-Dense Output Layer (Sigmoid Activation)
+•Dense Output Layer (Sigmoid Activation)

-Trained for 5 epochs with batch size of 32
+•Trained for 5 epochs with batch size of 32

-Model Handling
+Model Handling:

-If fake_news_model.h5 exists, it loads directly
+•If fake_news_model.h5 exists, it loads directly

-If not, the model trains from scratch and saves the trained version
+•If not, the model trains from scratch and saves the trained version

 ---

-5. Usage
+6. USAGE

 Running the Program